gregory-james-smith/vault-example/docs/specification.md

 The folder can be held as a git repository to provide version control, but interfacing with git and version control as a feature is outside the scope of Vault.

+# Pages

 Each page of a Vault is generated from a markdown file in `/docs` or `/src`.
 While the markdown files can be nested in other folders, it is idiomatic for the files to be stored in a flat structure.

 The entry point for the Vault is the `index.md` file.

 Markdown files in dot folders do not generate Vault pages.
-These files can be embedded in pages.
+These files can be embedded in other pages.

+# Frontmatter

 Markdown files can contain YAML frontmatter.